 - Neural Adaptations – asynchronous firing, recruits small populations of motor units, slow rates of force development

 - Endocrine Adaptations – impaired anabolic hormone signaling, elevated Cortisol and catabolic hormone production, inhibition of mammalian target of rapamyacin (mTOR), essentially shutting down the pathways for stimulating muscle protein synthesis

 This means that regardless of whether you perform aerobic exercise and strength training in separate sessions or during the same exercise session, the results can be negative depending on your “fitness” goals or needs as an athlete.
+Fitness is Specific

 Physical fitness is thus specific to the end goal of physical preparation.
 The physical preparation of an American football player should be different than that of an MMA fighter.
 Football players do not need to have the "fitness" levels of MMA fighters.
 Each of these athletes must develop their physical fitness qualities to meet the demands of their sport.
 Consider that American football players must develop power-speed qualities that are essential to their success at high levels of competition.
 Some trainers and coaches feel that some of their football players need better aerobic fitness or conditioning, so they have them perform high volumes of gassers or long distance runs in the off-season.
 As said before, this can prove to be a huge mistake.
 Being "fit" for football has very little to do with how many gassers you can complete, how fast you can run three miles, or what your Fran time is.